 What is the Pupil Premium Grant?

-The Pupil Premium Grant is funding allocated to schools for the specific purpose of boosting the attainment of pupils from low-income families.
-Funding is based on children who have registered for a free school meal at any point in the last 6 years, children that have been in care (LAC) for one day or more and children whose parents are currently serving in the armed forces.
-The current amount of money allocated per eligible pupil is £1, 320.
+The Pupil Premium Grant (PPG) is funding allocated to schools for the specific purpose of boosting the attainment of pupils from low-income families.
+Funding is based on: children who have registered for a free school meal at any point in the last 6 years; children that have been in care (LAC) for one day or more; and children whose parents are currently serving in the armed forces.
+The current amount of money allocated per eligible pupil is £1,345.

 Why has it been introduced?

-The Government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for Free School Meals (FSM) and their wealthier peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.
+The Government believes that the Pupil Premium (which is additional to main school funding) is the best way to address the current underlying inequalities between children eligible for free school meals (FSM) and their wealthier peers.
+The funding intends to tackle disadvantage by targetting the pupils who need it most.
 Whilst schools are free to spend the Pupil Premium as they see fit, we are required to publish online information about how we have used the Pupil Premium.

 Dukesgate Academy is a smaller than average primary school in one of the most deprived areas of Salford.
 At Dukesgate Academy we aim to ensure that all pupils make good progress.
-All indicators and proxy-indicators show a school that supports pupils with a range of significant challenges and barriers to success.
-Deprivation is significantly greater than national average, proportions of pupils with SEN/D are greater than national figures and the number of pupils eligible for free school meals are significantly above national average.
+All indicators and proxy-indicators show us to be a school that supports pupils who have a range of significant challenges and barriers to success.
+Deprivation is significantly greater than national average, proportions of pupils with SEN/D are greater than national figures and the number of pupils eligible for free school meals is significantly above national average.

-For the academic year 2016 – 17, we received the sum of £172,920 which we have spent to improve the attainment and progress of eligible children, thereby narrowing the gap between Free School Meals (FSM) and Non-FSM pupils.
+For the academic year 2019 – 20, we received the sum of £158,400 which we have spent to improve the attainment and progress of eligible children, thereby narrowing the gap between Free School Meals and Non-FSM pupils.

 What are the main barriers to educational achievement at Dukesgate?